 It's All in the Details

-Try to pinpoint the best word to use when you describe something.
-Think about specific colors, whether a common word works for a situation, or how something makes you feel.
+Ask your child to try to pinpoint the best word to use when he describes something.
+Some tips for you to share: think about specific colors, whether a common word works for a situation, or how something makes you feel.
 Is the chair best described as red, or is it more a like a deep maroon?
 Was it simply a good day because you got picked first for soccer, or was it fantastic because you also got an A+ on your math homework, your crush talked to you during lunch, and the weather was perfect for a bike ride after school?
 Did your brother simply make you mad, or are you furious about the mess he made in your room?
-Picking the word that's "just right" will help you write better and improve your vocabulary.
+Picking the word that's "just right" will help your child write better and improve his vocabulary.

 Pick a Word of the Day